-OMS will eliminate deaths of children left unattended in hot cars
+OMS will eliminate deaths of children left unattended in cars

-To add to the risks, cars parked in direct sunlight can reach internal temperatures up to 131°F – 172°F (55° C – 78° C) when outside temperatures are 80°F – 100°F (27° C – 38° C).
-Even with windows partially down, the temperature inside a parked car can reach 125 degrees in just minutes.
+This risk is often not well understood by vehicle owners.
+Vehicles parked in direct sunlight can reach internal temperatures of 131°F – 172°F when outside temperatures are only 80°F – 100°F. Even with windows partially down, the temperature inside a parked car can reach 125°F in just a few minutes.

-As a result, DRIVE OMS was designed as an advanced multichannel monitoring system that can identify unattended children and alert the car owner, authorities and/or adjust the car’s other safety systems should a dangerous situation arise.
-The system monitors for such dangerous situations as hyperthermia, hypothermia, strangulation, and asphyxia which account for 11% of the total nontraffic fatalities, and 64% of all nontraffic child fatalities.
+As a result, EDGE3 has designed an advanced multichannel monitoring system that can identify unattended children and alert the car owner, authorities and/or adjust the car’s other safety systems should a dangerous situation arise.

 - Child sleeping, awake, or in distress

 - Vehicle intruder detection

 The EDGE3 Ambient Sensing Node (ASN) is a low-cost, low power, embedded sensor attached to an Artificial intelligence application that runs on the vehicle’s Android MCU, connected via CAN, LIN, or MOST protocol.

 In a vehicle, one ASN may be sufficient to detect any movement in a particular row as well as the immediate surroundings.
 However, multiple ASNs can be integrated to enable a mesh network that is used to cover the entire cabin for movement and provide highly accurate indication of a child and the occupants location.

 - The primary input channel for OMS is the Ambient Sensor Node (ASN).

 - Inputs from other sensors in the vehicle can be integrated into OMS to enable a more robust, accurate, informative, and sophisticated system.
 All these sensor inputs are integrated into the OMS AI.